 Both release moisture into the air; however, Pai-Verma recommends choosing a cool mist humidifier.
 A warm mist humidifier is a safety hazard, especially if you have children, because it can cause burns from the heated water.

 No matter which type of humidifier you choose, it's crucial to properly clean and maintain it.
 "If you don't, you're opening yourself up to more health problems," says Pai-Verma.
 "Mold and bacteria can grow and then be released into the air."

 To prevent this, follow the maintenance instructions that come with your humidifier.
 After each use, drain the remaining water in the machine and wipe it dry.
 Every three days, it's best to clean it with either a dilute bleach or peroxide solution and scrape off any scale build-up inside.

-For more information on cleaning and maintaining your humidifier, read the U.S. Environmental Protection Agency recommendations in Use and Care of Home Humidifiers.
+For more information on cleaning and maintaining your humidifier, read the U.S. Environmental Protection Agency recommendations on the use and care of home humidifiers.

 Here are some other recommendations for using and maintaining your humidifier:

 - Use a hygrometer — readily available at home improvement and electronics stores — to measure the humidity in your home.
 An ideal humidity level is between 30 to 40 percent.
 If you have moisture droplets on your window, the air inside is too humid.

 - Use distilled water instead of tap water in your humidifier to minimize the amount of white sediment that can form in the machine and get released into the air.